Incentivizing Collaboration for Detection of Credential Database Breaches: Attacker Model

 \section{Attacker Model}

-We now extend the analysis described in \cref{sec:auction} to assess the security of the monitoring slots allocated according to the \prop strategy, against an attacker attempting to harvest a site's accounts by first stuffing sweetwords stolen from that site at peer sites.
-We restrict our attention to sites using the \prop strategy, since as we concluded in \cref{sec:auction:eval}, ensuring that a site can neither predict next bidders ($\foresight{\targetSite[\exhaustiveLabel]} = 0$) nor choose when to bid ($\cutLine{\targetSite[\exhaustiveLabel]} = \boolFalse$) leaves a site little reason to deviate from \prop, assuming it would do so to minimize its risk.
+We now extend the analysis in \cref{sec:auction} to assess the security of the allocations produced by the \prop strategy, against an attacker attempting to harvest a site's accounts by first stuffing sweetwords stolen from that site at peer sites.
+We restrict our attention to sites using the \prop strategy, since, as concluded in \cref{sec:auction:eval}, preventing a site from predicting forthcoming bidders ($\foresight{\targetSite[\exhaustiveLabel]} = 0$), from choosing when to bid ($\cutLine{\targetSite[\exhaustiveLabel]} = \boolFalse$), and imposing no restrictions on bidding sequences ($\slack = \infty$) leaves a site little reason to deviate from \prop, if trying to minimize its risk.